Exam Boards: Edexcel, AQA and OCR

 Timetabled & Independent Learning

 Students spend an increased amount of time in timetabled lessons this year but equally are expected to spend more hours per week devoting themselves to independent learning, some of which is carried out in Supervised Study.
-Each student creates an Independent Learning Plan, which evolves during the academic year.
+Each student creates a personal development plan, which evolves during the academic year.

 During the autumn term, students are allocated a UCAS tutor and attend weekly sessions to help prepare their applications for university.
 Students are further supported through the interview process and offered guidance when making their final choices.